Academic Discovery Program (ADP)

 Professors teaching in the first-year Honors Program “triple” coordinate their courses so that, at any particular time during the academic year, the students will be viewing the same period of civilization through the perspective of three different disciplines–literature, history and philosophy.
 Classroom instruction in the first-year “triple” is complemented by activities such as attendance at area performing arts organizations and visits to other cultural venues and sites of particular interest.

-Each year approximately 70 to 80 students are admitted to the Honors Program.
-Invitations are extended to students who have been accepted for admission by the University, who have combined SAT Critical Reading and Math scores of approximately 1260 or a composite ACT score of 26 and who have high school GPAs of 3.5 or higher.
+Each year approximately 60 to 70 students are admitted to the Honors Program.
+Invitations are extended to students who have been accepted for admission by the University, who have a high school GPA of 3.5 or higher.
+Admitted students who do not receive invitations may apply online using the application in the Honors Program pages of the University website (https://www.lasalle.edu/honors-program/apply/).

 14 courses designed specifically for the Honors Program are required.
 Other requirements include: